Amazon sellers are hiking prices on hundreds of goods as tariffs bite

 American consumers are starting to feel the impact of President Trump's tariffs on Chinese imports, especially online.

 Since the second week in April, sellers on Amazon have raised their prices on nearly 1,000 products, according to data from SmartScout, a price analysis software tool.
-The average price hike — nearly 30%.
+The average price hike — nearly 30%, according to the company's analysis.

 "It's one of first concerted efforts I've seen where nothing explains the price hikes other than tariffs," Needham said.